Behavioral Health Overlay Service Marketing Campaign

 • Created “calling cards” to share with Primary Care Providers (PCPs), connecting them with the Germane & Wise providers serving their clinic.

-• Design and write a quarterly mini newsletter called the “Mental Health Break,” which is circulated among PCPs.
+• Designed and wrote quarterly mini newsletter called the “Mental Health Break,” which is circulated among PCPs.
 It touts the benefits (to both PCPs and their patients) of collaborative care and reminds readers to make patient referrals.

-Delivery of care, especially in behavioral health care, often breaks down after a patient’s first appointment.
+Delivery of care, especially in behavioral health, can break down after a patient’s first appointment.
 To curtail this trend, we developed a communications kit geared toward patients.